Great North Ride Introduction

 Rise and shine for a few hours trek to many of the Heaven Gates such as Quan Ba, Yen Binh, and Dong Van.
 They are called so because one gets the feeling of touching the sky, the heaven gates.
 This is the best time and place to enjoy the wonderful sightseeing of the vast limestone mountain range and perpendicular walls of rock, which brings one a feeling of adventure while being lost in a magic land.

 Here we are surrounded by many rocks of all shapes and sizes.
-After lunch at Yen Minh town, the scenic route climbs over a pass before arriving at Pho Bang, also called Bang Street, which was built many centuries ago and features multi-storey houses made of clay bricks and tile roofs.
+After lunch at Yen Minh town, the scenic route climbs over a pass before arriving at Pho Bang, also called Bang Street, which was built many centuries ago and features multi-story houses made of clay bricks and tile roofs.
 Visit some of our local friends, who are Hoa minority.
 Then we continue our trip to visit the infamous Vuong Palace, an H’mong family of high rank during French colonial rule (Vuong Chi Sinh was supported to be the H’mong King in Vietnam).
 This palace attracts keen interest from architecturally minded visitors due to its mixed style of European and Chinese architecture.
 Overnighting in Meo Vac.

 This day is probably the best riding journey of the whole great North ride in Vietnam.